Penn State Education Abroad Scholarships

 Penn State Education Abroad offers Africa and Latin America Grant-in-Aid to provide recognition and financial incentive to Penn State undergraduate students who are participating in semester Education Abroad programs in an African or Latin American country.
 Awards are made during each of the three semesters (Summer, Fall, Spring) during the academic year.
 Funding for this award is available in part from the University’s Equal Opportunity Planning Committee and the University Office of Global Programs.

-Full-time, undergraduate Penn State students who are enrolled in an officially recognized semester Education Abroad program in an African or Latin American country.
-Applicants must also be a United States citizen/permanent resident and have a Free Application for Federal Student Aid (FAFSA) on file with the Office of Student Aid.
+Full-time, undergraduate Penn State students who are enrolled in an officially recognized semester Education Abroad program in a Sub-Saharan African or Latin American country.
+Applicants must also be a United States citizen/permanent resident and have a Free Application for Federal Student Aid (FAFSA) on file with the Office of Student Aid, at the time of the application deadline, to be considered for need-based aid.

 - February 1 – summer programs